Internet2/comanage-registry-docker/comanage-registry-mailman/README.md

 ```

 * It can take as long as 30 seconds for the GNU Mailman 3 core service to be ready.
 The other
 services wait until detecting that core is ready.
-Monitor the `nginx` service with
+Monitor the `apache` service with

 ```
-docker-compose logs -f --tail=100 nginx
+docker-compose logs -f --tail=100 apache
 ```

 or

 ```
-docker service logs --tail=100 -f mailman_nginx
+docker service logs --tail=100 -f mailman_apache
 ```

-until Nginx is ready.
+until Apache is ready.
 You should see something like

 ```
-mailman-nginx   | Waiting for Mailman core container... mailman-nginx   | Waiting for Mailman core container... mailman-nginx   | Waiting for Mailman core container... mailman-nginx   | Waiting for Mailman core container... mailman-nginx   | 2018/04/23 18:07:27 [notice] 1#1: using the "epoll" event method mailman-nginx   | 2018/04/23 18:07:27 [notice] 1#1: nginx/1.10.3 mailman-nginx   | 2018/04/23 18:07:27 [notice] 1#1: OS: Linux 4.9.0-6-amd64
-mailman-nginx   | 2018/04/23 18:07:27 [notice] 1#1: getrlimit(RLIMIT_NOFILE): 1048576:1048576
-mailman-nginx   | 2018/04/23 18:07:27 [notice] 1#1: start worker processes
-mailman-nginx   | 2018/04/23 18:07:27 [notice] 1#1: start worker process 48
+2019-04-03 12:27:55,389 CRIT Set uid to user 0
+2019-04-03 12:27:55,391 INFO supervisord started with pid 1
+2019-04-03 12:27:56,394 INFO spawned: 'shibd' with pid 8
+2019-04-03 12:27:56,399 INFO spawned: 'apache2' with pid 9
+Waiting for Mailman core container...
+2019-04-03 12:27:57,491 INFO success: shibd entered RUNNING state, process has stayed up for > than 1 seconds (startsecs) 2019-04-03 12:27:57,492 INFO success: apache2 entered RUNNING state, process has stayed up for > than 1 seconds (startsecs) Waiting for Mailman core container...
+Waiting for Mailman core container...
+Waiting for Mailman core container...
+Waiting for Mailman web container...
+Waiting for Mailman web container...
+Waiting for Mailman web container...
+[Wed Apr 03 13:48:41.263252 2019] [mpm_event:notice] [pid 9:tid 140569797922880] AH00489: Apache/2.4.38 (Unix) OpenSSL/1.1.0j configured -- resuming normal operations
+[Wed Apr 03 13:48:41.284857 2019] [core:notice] [pid 9:tid 140569797922880] AH00094: Command line: 'httpd -D FOREGROUND'
 ```

-* Browse to port 443 on the host.

-* Click `Login` and then `Forgot Password?`.
-Enter the email address you injected as the first
-Mailman 3 administrator and then click `Reset My Password`.

-* You will receive an email at that administrator password with a link.
-Follow the link to reset
-the administrator password.

-* Browse again to port 443 on the host and click `Login`.
-Enter the administrator name you injected
-and the password you just set.
-Click `Sign In`.
-You will be sent another email with a link in it to verify the account.
-Follow the link to verify the account.

-* Browse again to port 443 on the host and click `Login`.
-Enter the administrator name and password
+* Browse to port 443 on the host and authenticate using an identity provider (IdP) federated
-you just verified.
-Click `Sign In`.
+with the Shibboleth SP.

 * Visit the [COmanage wiki](https://spaces.internet2.edu/display/COmanage/Mailman+Provisioning+Plugin)
 to learn how to enable and configure the Mailman Provisioning Plugin for COmanage Registry.